 Wang Yiwei

-"For the United States to maintain balance between China and Japan is not a true balance in practice.
-In the past, the U.S.-Japan alliance restrained Japan, but now it is letting Japan loose while trying not to break the larger China-U.S. strategic framework.
-The key factor that forces adjustments in positions in this process is the economy."
+"For the United States to maintain balance between China and Japan is not truly a balance.
+In the past, the U.S.-Japan alliance had a restraining character on Japan, but now it is about letting Japan loose while trying not to break the overarching China-U.S. strategic framework.
+The key factor prompting adjustments in positions along the way is the economy."

 Hufbauer

-"In this situation, the strategies chosen by allies are not blanket side-taking but sector-by-sector responses.
+"In such circumstances, the strategies chosen by allies are not wholesale side-picking but sector-by-sector responses.
 The combination of security with the United States and economic diversification is on the rise."

 - How do you view the U.S. role in China-Taiwan relations?